natural-transformation/sbtix/README.md

 When you run `sbtix genNix` / `genComposition`, the plugin orchestrates three steps:

 1. **Collect dependencies:** Sbtix walks your sbt build, resolves everything with Coursier (using your resolvers + credentials), and emits a locked `repo.nix`.
 Private repositories keep their own namespace (e.g. `nix-private-demo`) so you can see where each artifact originates.
+For Scala 3 builds, sbtix also locks sbt tooling such as `org.scala-lang:scala3-sbt-bridge` so sbt can compile offline in the Nix sandbox.
 2. **Generate the composition:** The plugin now renders **`sbtix-generated.nix`**, the machine-written derivation that wires together `repo.nix`, the plugin bootstrap, and the staging/install logic.
 If there is no `default.nix` in your project yet, sbtix drops in a tiny example that simply imports `./sbtix-generated.nix`.
 Your own `default.nix` is never overwritten again.
 3. **Consume from Nix:** Import the generated file (`import ./sbtix-generated.nix { inherit pkgs; }`) from your project’s `default.nix`, or call the helpers in `plugin/nix-exprs/sbtix.nix` (`buildSbtProgram`, `buildSbtLibrary`, etc.) if you need a different layout.
 Either way, the derivation reads the locked `repo.nix` files and the staged application copied in step 2, so builds are reproducible and network-free.
+The Nix build environment also sets `SBTIX_NIX_BUILD=1` and `-Dsbtix.nixBuild=true` so your build can disable tasks that would otherwise try to download tooling (e.g. scalafmt).

 This pipeline keeps your sbt workflow fast (dependency metadata is cached) while ensuring the Nix derivation is always in sync with what the sbt plugin produces.

 ## Why not? (caveats)

-* Alpha quality, beware (and please report any issues!)
+* Pre-1.0 / beta: used in production, but expect occasional breaking changes while the API and Nix/SBT integration stabilizes.
+Please report any issues!
-* Nix file for SBT compiler interface dependencies must currently be created manually.
+* Some sbt-internal tooling artifacts are not declared as normal project/library dependencies. sbtix locks the Scala 3 compiler bridge (`org.scala-lang:scala3-sbt-bridge`) automatically, but you may still need to add rare missing artifacts to `manual-repo.nix`.

 ## How?